 Fudgy, rich and chewy classic brownies with creamy Mint Cream Cheese Buttercream and Crème de Cacao White Chocolate Ganache layers reminiscent of the Grasshopper cocktail.

 So, my friends, did you have a fun St. Patrick’s Day celebration—either on the day or over the past weekend?
 Did you treat yourself to something special and Irish to celebrate?
 I hope so!

+Let’s stop a moment and appreciate the beauty of these brownies.
 Do you see those swirls in the Mint Cream Cheese Buttercream on the top brownie in the photos?
 I struggled with that one pesky brownie as my knife got stuck.
-As I was working to lift the knife free, I was growling, in my best John Goodman voice from the film, The Big Lebowski, to the thick and fudgy “grabby” brownies, “Dude.
+As I was working to lift the knife free, I was growling in my best John Goodman voice from the film, The Big Lebowski, to the thick and fudgy “grabby” brownies, “Dude.
 Give me my knife back.
 You’re being very un-Duuude.”
-But, I really liked the look–that is, imperfect.
-It is shots like this that catch the light and reveal the type of texture adding interest.
-I hope you dig those upward swirls of mint buttercream like I do. 🙂
+But, I really like the look—that is, imperfect.
+It is shots like this that catch the light and reveal the texture and adding interest.
+I hope you dig those upward swirls of mint buttercream like I do.

 History of the Grasshopper

 “A grasshopper is a sweet, mint-flavored, after-dinner drink.
 The name of the drink is derived from its green color, which is provided by the Crème de Menthe.
 The drink reputedly originated at Tujague’s, a landmark bar in the French Quarter of New Orleans and gained popularity during the 1950s and 1960s throughout the American South.”